Loire (musician): Early life

+Lori "Loire" Cotler was born in New York Presbyterian Hospital and spent the first few years of her life in Brooklyn, New York before her family moved to Roslyn Estates, New York.
+The nickname "Loire" was given to her by her best friend and she has been using that name ever since.
+She began studying piano at age six in the Suzuki Method.
+At age eleven, she was inspired to become a vocalist after a chance encounter with Cuban percussionist Cándido Camero at her brother's bar mitzvah.
+In 2003, Loire began to adopt the "rhythm vocalist" to describe her style.
+This phrase was given to her by her mentor and partner, Glen Velez.

 Film score vocal work

 Loire's passion for cinema and film music as a child propelled her to sneak into the open doors of a local indie theater after being lured inside by the sound of Vangelis’ Chariots of Fire main theme.
 When it came time to declare a major at Berklee College of Music, Loire had already filled out an application to become a film scoring major, but she kept delaying to turn it in.
+While she was frequently hanging out in the Berklee listening library, as well as the famed Tower Records on Massachusetts’s Ave., listening to her Jazz heroes, exploring world music traditions, Alan Lomax field recordings, along with eastern meditation and astral projection studies, she also began immersing herself into scores by Max Steiner, Ennio Morricone, James Newton Howard and Hans Zimmer.

-Listening to scores by Max Steiner, Ennio Morricone, James Newton Howard, and Hans Zimmer on a loop and wrestling with which road to take, she happened to come across a cassette of classical Indian percussion music with a drum language solo.
+Wrestling with which road to take, she happened to come across a cassette of classical Indian percussion music with a drum language solo.
 It was in that moment that she chose to stay on her own path to becoming a rhythm vocalist.

-In December 2017 her dream of collaborating with film composers came full circle after being introduced to Academy Award-winning composer Hans Zimmer by renowned vocalist and vocal contractor Edie Lehmann Boddicker and legendary synthesist Michael Lehmann Boddicker.
+In December 2017, she was discovered on YouTube by Academy Award-winning composer Hans Zimmer by renowned vocalist and vocal contractor Edie Lehmann Boddicker and legendary synthesist Michael Lehmann Boddicker.